rszmacinski/native-apps-api-orchestration/docs/preflight-check.md

 *  **JSON**

-Supply version information.
+Current version information of application.
 The "os" attribute can be either ios, android or windows.

 ```json
 {